mgoellnitz/dinistiq/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/mgoellnitz/job/dinistiq/badge/icon)](https://buildhive.cloudbees.com/job/mgoellnitz/job/dinistiq/)

-A small footprint approach to dependency injection in with a framework or container implemented in java.
+A small footprint approach to dependency injection with a framework or container implemented in Java.

 Or: What I got wrong about DI